iridium-browser/website/downloads/windows.md

 layout: downloads
 title: "Download for Windows"
 subtitle: ""
-description: Download Iridium Browser for Windows 7+
+description: Download Iridium Browser for Windows 7 or higher.
+This Windows build is available in 32-bit or 64-bit version, as well as portable.
 hotpic-fb: "/images/hotpics/Iridium-fb_hotpic-dl-win.png"
 hotpic-tw: "/images/hotpics/Iridium-tw_hotpic-dl-win.png"
 menu: no